 This test aims to identify the types of bacteria by taming samples on indoor surfaces where the growth of particular microorganism(s) is suspected.
+After the service, you will receive a test report and our recommendations (related services and products) based on the results.

 4 Types of Bacteria Commonly Found in Homes